geodynamics/aspect/benchmarks/operator_splitting/doc/operator_splitting.md

 Equations [\[eq:stokes-1\]][1]&ndash;[\[eq:compositional\]][2]), ideally
-we would need to know reaction rates (the $q_i$) between the different components instead of the equilibrium value (which would then have to be compared with some sort of &ldquo;old solution&rdquo; of the compositional fields).
+we would need to know reaction rates (the $q_i$) between the different components instead of the equilibrium value (which would then have to be compared with some sort of "old solution" of the compositional fields).
 Sometimes we also may not know the equilibrium, and would only be able to find it iteratively, starting from the current composition.
 In addition, the reaction rate for a given compositional field usually depends on